Workshops

 Online via Zoom

-In this virtual lecture series, New York Times bestselling novelist and North Carolina native Wiley Cash will break down the craft of scene-making in novels and short stories by North Carolina writers, including Charles Frazier, Jill McCorkle, Jason Mott, Ron Rash, and others.
+In this virtual lecture series, New York Timesbestselling novelist and North Carolina native Wiley Cash will break down the craft of scene-making in novels and short stories by North Carolina writers, including Charles Frazier, Jill McCorkle, Jason Mott, Ron Rash, and others.
 Each class will end with a writing exercise based on that day’s discussion that will help each participant build more effective scenes in their own work.
 The sessions will be recorded in case any participants have to miss a session.

 About the Instructor